Computer and Internet Law

 About Cookies

-About Cookies is a free website, produced by international law firm Pinsent Masons, which provides information on the law relating to cookies (small text files that websites can place on an internet user's hard drive).
+About Cookies is a free website, produced by global law firm Pinsent Masons, which provides information on the law relating to cookies (small text files that websites can place on an internet user's hard drive).
 Practical guidance on controlling and deleting cookies is given on the site with instructions relating to the most popular browsers.
 There is also guidance to the law on cookies with links to the full text of relevant legislation and a selection of FAQs which include information on the history and purpose of cookies.

 Hertfordshire Law Journal